-If you’re a victim of a crime while in Serbia, report it to the local police immediately and get a report.
-And you can contact the Honorary Consul of Ireland in Belgrade if you need help.
+If you are a victim of a crime while in Serbia, report it to the local police immediately and get a report.
+You can also contact the Honorary Consul of Ireland in Belgrade if you need help.

-If you’re planning to drive in Serbia, you should be careful.
-Road conditions are generally fair to poor and conditions are worse in rural areas, especially in, and after, bad weather.
+If you are planning to drive in Serbia, you should be careful.
+Road conditions vary considerably, and conditions are worse in rural areas, especially in, and after, bad weather.
 One particularly poor road is the Ibarska Magistrala (linking Serbia to Montenegro); bad conditions and overcrowding can make it dangerous.
-Roadworks on the main highways across Serbia (from the Croatian and Hungarian border to Bulgaria and Macedonia), may cause delays.
+Roadworks on the main highways across Serbia (from the Croatian and Hungarian border to Bulgaria and North Macedonia), may cause delays.
 We advise you to drive defensively and avoid confrontation with other drivers.

 If you want to drive:

 - Bring your full Irish driver’s licence and your international driving permit

 - Make sure you have adequate and appropriate insurance that will cover you in Serbia

 - Driving with dipped headlights is compulsory during the day

 - You should check local developments before starting your journey particularly if you plan to cross a land border with Kosovo

 You could be refused entry into Serbia if you can’t show proof that you own or have hired your vehicle so bring your V5 log book or hire agreement and a locally-valid insurance policy so you can present them to the authorities.
 European green card vehicle insurance is valid in Serbia but is no longer required.
 The green card annotation for Serbia is ‘SRB’.

 There are several tollbooths along Serbia’s motorways.
 Tolls will depend on the size of your vehicle and you should have at least €200 in cash for toll charges.